PDAL/PDAL/doc/stages/filters.crop.rst

 filters.crop
 ============

-The cropping filter takes a stream of points and removes points that fall outside the cropping bounds, or an optional cropping polygon.
-The cropping filter requires a bounds or a polygon to crop with.
+The crop filter removes points that fall outside or inside a cropping bounding box (2D) or polygon.
+If more than one bounding region is specified, the filter will pass all input points through each bounding region, creating an output point set for each input crop region.

 Example
 -------